Strathblane: Governance

 For elections to Stirling Council, Strathblane is part of the Forth and Endrick ward.
 The ward returns three councillors under a system of proportional representation.
-At the 2007 elections one councillor each from the Conservative, Labour and Scottish National Parties.
+At the 2022 elections one councillor each was elected from the Conservative, Labour and Scottish National Parties.

 Strathblane community council represents the villages of Strathblane, Blanefield and Mugdock.

 Geography

 Strathblane is situated at the southern foot of the Campsie Fells, on the Blane Water, 265 ft above sea level.
 The prevailing rock of Strathblane's hills is basalt, and that of its lowlands Old Red Sandstone.
 The soil is sandy in the upper part of the strath, and clayey in the lower.

 A panorama of Strathblane from the rocky ridge leading to Earl's Seat.

 Demography

 The village of Strathblane has a total resident population of 1,811, whilst the wider Strathblane Community Council Area, which covers 44 km2, has a larger population of 2,396.

 The population of the Parish was 620 in 1795, the 1871 census reported 1,235 which had grown to 1,811 by the time of the 2001 census.